AmandaAffolter/Getting-and-Cleaning-Data/README.md

 Dependencies
 ======================================

-run_analysis.R  file will help you to install the dependencies automatically.
-It depends on  reshape2  and  data.table .
+run_analysis.R  file will help you to install the dependencies automatically